My guitar collection - Tacoma

 Strings:

-No serial number could be found on this little guitar.
-In the chase I even took of the neck which is very easy as long as one uses the proper 4mm hex wrench.
-But I assume neither the found scribble in the neck pocket nor the ‘TMA001’ on the sticker on the back of the control cavity cover have a meaning as such.
-This also means it is hard to establish the exact model year is.
+No clear serial number could be found on this little guitar, either etched or on any model sticker.
+In the chase for the S/N I even took off the neck, which is very easy as long as one uses the proper 4mm hex wrench.
+I assume the ‘TMA001’ on the sticker on the back of the control cavity cover has no meaning as such.
+However, with some creative license, the found ‘C08Ψ5500’ scribble in the neck pocket could be parsed in the following way: ‘C‘ would be 1999, ‘08Ψ’ could be something like the 81st day (Monday, March 22), ‘5‘ is a Wing soundhole (an acoustic Papoose, as well as the SP6SH Papoose electric have one), ’50‘ would be the 50th of the day, and ‘0‘ would mean it is from the original production run.
+This makes kind of sense but there is still plenty of uncertainty.
 But what a fun toy indeed.
 The overdrive circuit works amazingly and with its width, the neck is very comfortable to play.
+A cool application is using it in open-D tuning as a “lap steel” using my Asher Guitars & Lap Steels slide bar.
+With the overdrive and volume knob close at hand it is a screamer!
 What a find.
 And what a shame they are not made anymore.

 The story behind this guitar